Persecution of Eastern Orthodox Christians: Polish–Lithuanian Commonwealth

-Persecution in the Muscovite Tsardom

-Persecution in the Ottoman Empire
+Persecution in Turkish controlled territories

 The Ottoman Empire grouped the Eastern Orthodox Christians into the Rum Millet.
 In tax registries, Christians were recorded as "infidels" (see giaour).
 After the Great Turkish War (1683–99), relations between Muslims and Christians in the European provinces of the Ottoman Empire were radicalized, gradually taking more extreme forms and resulting in occasional calls of Muslim religious leaders for expulsion or extermination of local Christians, and also Jews.
-As a result of the Ottoman oppression, destruction of churches and violence against the non-Muslim civilian population, Serbs and their church leaders headed by Serbian Patriarch Arsenije III sided with the Austrians in 1689, and again in 1737 under Serbian Patriarch Arsenije IV, in war.
+As a result of the Ottoman oppression, destruction of churches and violence against the non-Muslim civilian population, Serbs and their church leaders headed by Serbian Patriarch Arsenije III sided with Habsburg Austria in 1689, and again in 1737 under Serbian Patriarch Arsenije IV, in war.
 In the following punitive campaigns, Ottoman forces conducted atrocities, resulting in the "Great Migrations of the Serbs".
 In retaliation of the Greek rebellion, Ottomans authorities orchestrated massacres of Greeks in Constantinople in 1821.
 During the massacre occurred mass executions, pogrom-type attacks, destruction of churches, and looting of the properties of the city's Greek population.
 The events culminated with the hanging of the Ecumenical Patriarch, Gregory V and the beheading of the Grand Dragoman, Konstantinos Mourouzis.

-Christians were forced to pay disproportianaley higher taxes than Muslims within the empire, including the humiliating poll-tax.
+Christians were forced to pay disproportionately higher taxes than Muslims within the empire, including the humiliating poll-tax.
 Even pregnant mothers had to pay jizya on behalf of their unborn children.

 Bosnia often served as a battlefield or staging ground over the 200 years of Ottoman raids and campaigns against Hungary.
 Excessive taxation and conscript labor became unbearable for Christian Bosnians.
 “Christians therefore began to abandon their houses and plots of land situated in level country and along the roads and to retreat back into the mountains.
 And as they did so, moving ever higher into inaccessible regions, Muslims took over their former sites.”
 The Christians living in towns suffered due to the Ottomans mandated restrictions to economic advancement by non-Muslims:

 A Bosnian Muslim proverb and a song honoring and praising Sultan Bayezid II show Muslim attitudes toward the Christians:"The rayah [Christian dhimmi] is like the grass, Mow it as much as you will, still it springs up anew.
 Once you’d broken Bosnia's horns You mowed down what would not be pruned Leaving only the riffraff behind So there’d be someone left to serve us and grieve before the cross."

 The sound of Church bells often angered Turks, and “wherever there invasions would go, down came the bells, to be destroyed or melted into cannon":